Your Life After Bankruptcy

 If you are struggling with the burden of debt, do not think that you are

 alone at this time.
-In fact, millions of Americans across the nation are
+Millions of Americans across the nation are dealing

 No matter how big your debt, you must know that you have options at this